Zaidane-E/Chara/README.md

 ## To be added

-- Highlight Overdue tasks
-- View and graph user stats
+- Graph user stats
-- Custom Penalties and rewards
+- More customization options for penalties and rewards
+- Add streak of successful/failed days in a row
 - Journal

+## Known Issues
+- Dashboard
+	- Shows percentage for the wrong day in weekly view
+	- Shows tasks as a fraction instead of just showing the number of tasks completed in that day

 ---